rytis-paskauskas/TCPCam/README.md

 - `Hello World` repeatedly transmits a `Hello World` string
 - `Build with a JPEG test binary` repeatedly transmits a sample image file

-## Build the client
+## Client
-To process the images (save as files, stream over HTTP, etc.) on the client side, a dedicated app will be required.
+The client will require an application to process received images (save them as file(s), stream over HTTP,...).
+Any client could be used, that is able to send commands and handle incoming packet data (header and payload).

-A simple (and optional) BSD socket library Linux client is provided with this project.
-It is built using the GNU Make system.
+A simple (and optional) Linux client is provided with this project for testing purposes.
+It is implemented using BSD socket library and is built using the GNU Make system.
 ```sh
 cd client; make
 ```

 ## Usage
+The server connects to the WiFi access point with provided credentials  listens to connections on the specified port.
+All communications use the same port.
+Multiple simultaneous connections (for example from different devices) is possible.

 A client should first establish the connection with the server on specified IP address and port (see `menuconfig`s "TCP server settings").
 After a successful connection, please send your request.